ccc-certifier-framework/certifier-framework-for-confidential-computing/README.md

 sample_app policy is a complete guide on building and application, policy and deploying a service.

 ## Documentation and Installation

 Instructions on building the Certifier Framework for Confidential Computing can be found in INSTALL.md and additional documentation can be found in the Doc subdirectory.

+## Feedback and questions

+Feedback and questions can be submitted on the github site.
+All feedback will be treated as licensed under the Apache license.

 ## Contributing

 The certifier-framework-for-confidential-computing project team welcomes contributions from the community.
 Before you start working with certifier-framework-for-confidential-computing, please read our [Developer Certificate of Origin](https://cla.vmware.com/dco).
 All contributions to this repository must be signed as described on that page.
 Your signature certifies that you wrote the patch or have the right to pass it on as an open-source patch.
 For more detailed information, refer to [CONTRIBUTING.md](CONTRIBUTING.md).